Chapter 7:

 I retreated to the back and slapped some cold water into my face.
 Lock in Aika.
 Stay low.

 The next day, when the café was less busy, I slipped out the back to take the trash.
 The cats were waiting for me.
 Except, they weren’t.
 They were waiting for him.
-All lined up neatly by the back door, tails curled, staring at me with utter disinterest.
+All lined up neatly by the back door with tails curled and stared at me with utter disinterest.

 “We don’t need you.
 Where is the handsome one?
 Bring him at once”, was the only thing I could hear from their eyes.

-‘You traitors,’ I spat.
-‘I fed you every day.
+‘You traitors!’
+I spat.
+‘I feed you every day.
 I even gave you good-brand food last week!
 And this is who you love now?
 A tall singing church boy?’

 A gray tabby meowed unapologetically.